Nimi Nikkei Home is a culturally sensitive environment, offering support services for those who need help with activities of daily living.

 Services Offered at Nikkei Home

-Hi Genki is a full-service restaurant on the premises, offering a choice of Japanese and Western dishes.
+Kenko Diner is a restaurant on the premises, offering a choice of Japanese and Western dishes.
 As a resident, the monthly fee includes breakfast and dinner.
 Special dietary requirements can be accommodated.
-The restaurant is also open to guests and the public.

 Nimi Nikkei Home has a total of 3 studio units, 5 enhanced studio units and 51 one bedroom units.